Graylog2/documentation/pages/configuring_webif.rst

   - Enable TLS for the Graylog REST API (``rest_enable_tls``)
   - Enable TLS for the web interface endpoint (``web_enable_tls``)

+You also need to make sure that you have proper certificates in place, which are valid and trusted by the clients.
+Not enabling TLS for either one of them will result in a browser error about mixed content and the web interface will cease to work.

 Making the web interface work with load balancers/proxies
 =========================================================